When our payment processor attempts to charge your card, your card issuing bank provides what is effectively a "approve" or "decline" response.

 The credit card information, or the address you've provided, is inaccurate or incomplete.
 Your profile details are passed to the credit card processor for authorization, so mismatched details will prevent a successful payment.
 Also, the credit card might have expired.

 The payment processor was unable to collect payment due to insufficient funds in the account on file.
 Contact your card issuing financial institution to ensure fund availability.

 Your bank does not allow international transactions by default

 Your card issuing financial institution may be blocking an international payment processor from successfully authorizing a transaction without your explicit consent, and this may be a default setting pre-determined by your card issuing financial institution.
+Note that this may be true even if other international transactions work.
 Contact your card issuing financial institution to check for any restriction that would prevent payment from being processed successfully.
 Note that even if you clear this with your card issuing financial institution, this may 'reset' at any time by your card issuing financial instituion without warning or notice.